 One of the things that’s happening at Berkeley at the campus level is the pursuit of operational excellence.
 It’s big picture and it’s thinking about how to strive for excellence across the board.
 Yes, it’s a massive initiative — its goal is to save the university $75 million a year — but when you really break it down, its goal is how to become more operationally efficient in order to achieve that goal.
 It has everything to do with providing better service, forcing us to think about our business processes and how to do everything better.

 For CE, it becomes critical to think about it.
 I think about it in terms of an opportunity cost: what can we do to become more operationally efficient in order to free up our talented staff to work on more important things?
 For us, that has implications for staff recruitment, retention and career and professional development.
 Right now we have program directors, assistants, all very dedicated and committed, but they have to do A to Z. In other words, they were having to do everything from approval processes, pushing paper, all the way to the other extreme in terms of being creative, thinking about new program ideas, doing outreach to the community and how we’re going to do better public programs.

-If we’re more operationally efficient and able to relieve them of some of the tasks — especially the mundane, repetitive tasks — then they can do higher order, higher-level thinking, and more creative thinking.
+If we’re more operationally efficient and able to relieve our staff of some of the tasks — especially the mundane, repetitive tasks — then they can do higher order, higher-level thinking, and more creative thinking.

 Evo: What impact does back-end efficiency have on the customer experience for students?